 Since this is a rental space, we couldn’t remove the entire cabinet so I opted to remove the cabinet doors.
 They are really outdated and just taking them off updates the space exponentially.
 I added some full removable wallpaper to the back of the cabinet for some visual interest.
 I love this cheerful lemon-printed wallpaper.

 We also added a swing arm drying rack on one wall.
 Again, this space is really small so using this small wall space to include a drying rack was really smart and helpful.
 You can’t dry a lot on here but you can hang a shirt or two or a few delicate items.
 I stash a full-size drying rack and ironing board on the left of the dryer between the dryer and the wall but we rarely pull that out.

 Since there is virtually no counter space, I mentioned that our dryer becomes the catch-all for all of our things that we want to drop as we walk in the door or grab as we are running out.
 I added a few little bins above the dryer on the shelf to keep those items a little more organized.
 We keep sunglasses, masks, sanitizer, and sunscreen in these bins.

 I’m really pleased with the look and more importantly, the function, of this laundry space.
 Sometimes, as a renter – I forget how important it is to create a space that’s as functional as possible even if the solutions are temporary.
 It’s worth the effort to create function and accessibility in a space like this so that you can spend more of your energy on other things instead of constantly battling the clutter.

 Since making these changes, I look forward to laundry day (I mean every day is laundry day in our home)!
 Do you have any tips for creating a functional and beautiful small laundry room?
+I have 13 more ideas for making a small laundry room more functional if you need even more inspiration.
 Is there anything I didn’t touch on that you rely on in your small laundry room?
 I’d love to hear what’s working for you in the comments below!